 In fact, the data layer is typically the place where most digital transformations fall apart.
-It is therefore critically important to build a solid data strategy and foundation as part of your digital transformation plan.
+It is important to build a solid data strategy and foundation as part of your digital transformation plan.

 Implemented in conjunction with a data strategy, a UDL is an open, trusted data framework that creates an omnichannel view of customers and connects MarTech and adtech ecosystems.

 Recognising a unique individual across any and all marketing channels is key to tackling fragmentation and delivering a seamless customer experience.